The French love to hate ‘Emily in Paris.’ But they won’t let her leave.

 Why We Wrote This

 “Emily in Paris,” the Netflix hit series, skewers French foibles and mines antiquated French stereotypes.
-And the French cannot get enough of it.
 And the French cannot get enough of it – especially now that there is talk of Emily moving to Rome.

 “We will fight hard.
 And we will ask them to remain in Paris!”
 Mr. Macron said in a recent interview with Variety magazine. “‘Emily in Paris’ in Rome doesn’t make sense.”